wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 # Inventory

 You have as many inventory slots as twice your strength.
 Small items like potions and daggers can be stacked in packs of 3.
 Ammunition, in stacks of 12.
-Each item above your limit lowers your Dexterity by 1.
+Each item above your limit lowers your Movement by 1.

 It takes an action to retrieve an item, unless it is in your first 3 slots.